sutta » an » an1 » Aṅguttara Nikāya 1

 te, bhikkhave, bhikkhū bahujanaahitāya paṭipannā bahujanaasukhāya, bahuno janassa anatthāya ahitāya dukkhāya devamanussānaṁ.

-are acting for the hurt and unhappiness of the people, for the harm, hurt, and suffering of gods and humans.
+are acting for the detriment and suffering of the people, against the people, for the harm, detriment, and suffering of gods and humans.

 Bahuñca te, bhikkhave, bhikkhū apuññaṁ pasavanti, te cimaṁ saddhammaṁ antaradhāpentī”ti.